gazbert/spring-boot-rabbit-app/README.md

 * Maven - `./target/surefire-reports`

 The integration tests require a running instance of Rabbit - [Testcontainers](https://www.testcontainers.org/) is used to achieve this.
+You'll need to stop any other instance of Rabbit that you have running before running the tests, otherwise they will fail to due to port clashes.

 The IT tests are located [here](./src/integration-test/java/com/gazbert/rabbitsample/it).

 The Spring profile must be set to 'integration-test' in the